 Rainier Beach Urban Farm and Wetlands

-Construction will begin in early summer and last through spring 2017.
+Construction began in early summer 2016 and will last through spring 2017.

-The Friends of Rainier Beach Urban Farm and Wetlands, Seattle Tilth, Seattle Parks Foundation and Seattle Parks and Recreation are pleased to announce that a suitable construction bid has been received and a contract has been executed with A1 Landscaping and Construction.
+The Friends of Rainier Beach Urban Farm and Wetlands, Seattle Tilth, Seattle Parks Foundation and Seattle Parks and Recreation awarded the construction contract to A1 Landscaping and Construction.
 Construction will provide great benefits to the site and some programs will still be available at the site.

 - Better use of site.
 The site improvements will demonstrate the "farm to table" experience and bring to life the food system in a powerful and interconnected way with full community engagement.

 - New classroom.
 The new building will provide extensive opportunities for hands-on environmental stewardship and food production education for the community, directly on site at a community based urban farm.

 - Commercial kitchen.
 We will prepare food harvested at the farm, providing cooking and nutrition education with school and community groups, the first time we will have a functional kitchen for cooking, teaching and food preparation.

 - Office space.
 Staff will work on site to administer programs, being part of the fabric of the community with year-round facilities.

 - Improved access.
 The new gate at Beer Sheva Park will allow community members greater access to the farm and a new circle drive will better accommodate school buses, delivery vans and service trucks.